French Penal Code of 1791: Crimes and punishments under the Code

-Following these came banishment, which was considered an infamous but not afflictive punishment.

-All of these penalties — with the obvious exceptions of death and deportation — resulted in the loss of all rights associated with the status of active citizen, a form of civic disenfranchisement that lasted until rehabilitation (Title IV, Art.
+These punishments deprived the individual of all the rights attached to the status of active citizen, a form of civic disenfranchisement that lasted until rehabilitation (Title IV, Art.
 1).

+Following these punishments came banishment, which was classified an infamous but not afflictive punishment.

 The Code also introduced the concept of involuntary manslaughter (Title II, Article 1), which precluded any criminal conviction, while still allowing for the award of civil damages (Title II, Article 2).
 Similarly, legitimate self-defense exempted a person from any criminal conviction in the case of a homicide.

 The Code distinguished between murder (homicide without premeditation) and assassination (premeditated homicide).
-Rape was punished with six years of hard labor (Title II, Article 29).
-Article 32 imposed a sentence of twelve years of hard labor on anyone who had "intentionally destroyed the proof of a person’s civil status".
+Rape was punished by six years of hard labor (Title II, Article 29).
+Article 32 imposed a sentence of twelve years of hard labor on anyone who had "intentionally destroyed the proof of a person's civil status".

 A sentence of 24 years of hard labor was applicable in cases such as violent theft committed under aggravating circumstances (Title II, Article 5).

 Regarding abortion, the Code criminalized the abortionist, punishable by "twenty years in irons", but not the women who had recourse to it (Title II, Article 17).

-Life imprisonment and branding with a hot iron (a fleur-de-lis under the Ancien Régime) were both abolished by the Penal Code of 1791, but were later reintroduced in the Penal Code of 1810.
+Life imprisonment and branding with a hot iron (a fleur-de-lis under the ancien régime) were both abolished by the Penal Code of 1791, but were later reintroduced in the Penal Code of 1810.

 The Code made France the first European country to effectively legalize sodomy by simply ignoring it.
-Thus, the 1791 Code was the first Western code of law to decriminalize such conduct since Classical Antiquity.
+Thus, the 1791 Code was the first Western code of law to decriminalize such conduct since classical antiquity.
 Its sponsor, Louis-Michel le Peletier, presented it to the Constituent Assembly saying that it only punished 'true crimes', not the artificial offenses condemned by 'superstition'.